-- Respond to day-to-day failures in a timely manner, maintain the integrity of the system as designed, and keep good records. - System checks and routine maintenance on pumps, valves, programs, fittings, and sprinklers should follow the manufacturer's recommendations. - The system should be inspected daily for proper operation by checking computer logs and visually inspecting the pump station, remote controllers, and irrigation heads.
-A visual inspection should be carried out for leaks, misaligned or inoperable heads, and chronic wet or dry spots, so that adjustments can be made. - Systems need to be observed in operation at least weekly.
-This can be done during maintenance programs such as fertilizer or chemical applications where irrigation is required, or the heads can be brought on-line for a few seconds and observed for proper operation.
+- Respond to day-to-day failures in a timely manner, maintain the integrity of the system as designed, and keep good records. - System checks and routine maintenance on pumps, valves, programs, fittings, and sprinklers should follow the manufacturer's recommendations. - Weekly system operations observation can be done during maintenance programs such as fertilizer or chemical applications where irrigation is required, scheduling during off peak times, or the heads can be brought on-line for a few seconds and observed for proper operation.
 This process detects controller or communications failures, stuck or misaligned heads, and clogged or broken nozzles. - Check filter operations frequently.
 An unusual increase in the amount of debris may indicate problems with the water source. - Even under routine conditions, keeping filters operating properly prolongs the life of an existing system and reduces pumping costs. - Keep records of filter changes, as this could be an early sign of system corrosion, well problems, or declining irrigation water quality. - Application/distribution efficiencies should be checked annually.
-Implement a PM program to replace worn components before they waste fertilizer, chemicals, and water. - Conduct a periodic professional irrigation audit at least once every five years. - Document equipment run-time hours.
-Ensure that all lubrication, overhauls, and other preventive maintenance are completed according to the manufacturer's schedule. - Gather together all of the documentation collected as part of the PM program, along with corrective maintenance records for analysis.

-- Correctly identifying problems and their costs helps to determine what renovations are appropriate. - Collecting information on the cost of maintaining the system as part of system overall evaluation, allows for planning necessary upgrades, replacement etc. and to compare after changes are made.
+Implement a PM program to replace worn components before wear results in wasted fertilizer, chemicals, and/or water. - Conduct a periodic professional irrigation audit at least once every five years. - Document equipment run-time hours.
+Ensure that all lubrication, overhauls, and other preventive maintenance are completed according to the manufacturer's schedule. - Periodically analyze PM program documentation along with corrective maintenance records to identify equipment wear trends; correctly identifying problems and their costs helps to determine what renovations are appropriate. - Replace nozzles every 10 15 years depending on wear; determined by catch can testing results. - Collecting information on the cost of maintaining the system as part of system overall evaluation, allows for planning necessary upgrades, replacement etc. and to compare after changes are made.